-When I hear someone say that they can’t wait until their kids are out of the house or that they have given up on their 16 year old, the human side of me wants to shake them.
-I want to tell them that there are so many women who are either unable to have children or have lost a child that would give anything to have a child to exasperate them.
+When I hear someone say that they can’t wait until their kids are out of the house or that they have given up on their 16 year old, I want to shake them.
+I want to tell them that there are so many women who are either unable to have children or have lost a child who would give anything to have a child to exasperate them.
 Instead, I pray for them.

 This Mother’s Day I want to issue a challenge to all of the moms out there.
 Each and every day of your life, embrace the joys of motherhood.